 Henry House by Wala

-The current owners wanted the rear to open up to the garden and have a functional outdoor living area to entertain.
-The new rear had to be light-filled whilst adhering to passive design principles that would make this space a joy to be in all year round.
+The current owners envisioned a rear that would open up to the garden, creating a functional outdoor living area perfect for entertaining.
+This new rear had to be light-filled, adhering to passive design principles that would make this space a joy to be in all year round.

-As a heritage dwelling, conservation of the front of house was paramount.
-Great care was taken in addressing heritage issues, especially in a neighbourhood known for some immaculate examples of 19th century terrace houses.
+As a heritage dwelling, conservation of the front of the house was paramount.
+Great care was taken in addressing heritage issues, especially in a neighborhood known for some immaculate examples of 19th-century terrace houses.
 The heritage house was treated with sensitivity in its face-lift to retain its character and charm.

 The employment of natural materials (timber, concrete, steel) framed by simple geometries provides a logical counterpoint to the ornamental and decorative nature of the old house.
-The dichotomies of old and new, ornate and restrained, are expressed through the choice of materials, colours, shapes and patterns.
+The dichotomies of old and new, ornate and restrained, are expressed through the choice of materials, colors, shapes, and patterns.